 Our predominant culture is still mechanistic.
 Most scientists still believe in the reducibility of everything on one physical principle, like Sabine Hosselfeledr (Hossenfelder 2022) in Existential Physics.
 She is strict enough to accept that there is finally something in the human mind that cannot be reduced to physics.
 She does not use these words.
 She tries to mask it as if it was just some final words to the chapter.
 She even mentions S.J.
 Gould’s “non-overlapping magisteria” (Gould 1997) theorem, but she does not distinguish precepts from concepts and is unaware of the symbolic and intersubjective nature of human conception; she does not understand S.J.
 Gould.
 What is essential for this post is that even such a strict reductivist as Sabine unwittingly admits something that stays beyond reduction.

-Although there are so many proofs that Universe can not be reduced to simple principles and that the clockwork metaphor for it is utterly wrong, it is obviously impossible not to comprehend the world as complicated and not complex.
-In a complicated world a science that reflects reality is possible and necessary.
-But neither evolution nor memetics can take part in complicated world.
+Although there are so many proofs that Universe can not be reduced to simple principles and that the clockwork metaphor for it is utterly wrong, it is impossible not to comprehend the world as complicated and not complex.
+A science that reflects reality is possible and necessary in a complicated world.
+Neither evolution nor memetics can take part in a complicated world.
 Evolution and memes emerge from complexities.
-But if complexities and emergencies are accepted, memetic nature of science come out of place.
+Information emerges from data.
+Conception occurs from preception.
+However, if complexities and emergencies are accepted, science can only be memetic.
+If science is memetic, then it constructs reality.
+It explains it through construction.
 Science then becomes poetic as much as poetry.